opendr-eu/opendr/docs/reference/mobile-manipulation.md

 - **env**: *gym.Env, default=None*
   If specified use this env to train.
 - **val_env**: *gym.Env, default=None*
-  If specified periodically evaluate on this env.
+  If specified periodically evaluate on this environment.
 - **logging_path**: *str, default = ''*
   Path for logging and checkpointing.
 - **silent**: *bool, default=False*